Frequently Asked Questions

 When was Ubah founded?

-Ubah Medical Academy opened its doors in the Fall of the 2004-2005 school year with approximately 90 students.
+Ubah Academy opened its doors in the Fall of the 2004-2005 school year with approximately 90 students.
 In three years, Ubah outgrew its facility and moved to its current location in Hopkins, Minnesota.
 Ubah is part of a K-12 International Educational System.
 See the Community Partners page for more information.
+In 2023 Ubah changed it's name, removing the word medical as it no longer fit the mission and vision of the school.

 Where is the Ubah school building located?